KingFifer40/Portable-GM_BOT/README.md

 | `!aiset <text>` | Set the AI personality (60 s cooldown; clears memory) |
 | `!aiforget` | Clear the group's shared AI conversation history (admins only) |

-The AI can **search the web automatically** — just ask it about current events, recent news, live scores, or anything that may have changed since its training cutoff and it will run a DuckDuckGo search before responding.
-It can also look up scriptures using the same tool the `#findverse` command uses.
+The AI can **search the web automatically** — just ask about current events, scores, or anything recent and it will run a DuckDuckGo search before responding.
+It can also look up scriptures using the same engine as `#findverse`.

 #### Scripture